sushantkapare-dev/AWS_Devops_Zero_to_Hero/K8s/Senario_based_Q.md

 Weave Net is a third popular network plugin that provides a fully featured network fabric for Kubernetes.
 It is known for its support for multiple networking modes, such as VLAN and overlay networking, and for its support for encrypted and unencrypted network traffic.

-**Question-5: Can you explain how you would configure resource limits and requests in a Kubernetes cluster to ensure that resources are used efficiently?**
+## Question-4: Can you explain how you would configure resource limits and requests in a Kubernetes cluster to ensure that resources are used efficiently?
 Configuring resource limits and requests in a Kubernetes cluster is an important aspect of ensuring that resources are used efficiently.
 Resource limits and requests are used to control the amount of CPU, memory, and other resources that a pod can use.

 To configure resource limits and requests, the following steps can be followed: